nnesic/big_data_project/README.md

 The implementation is quite simplistic, and not particularly robust, its primary purpose being trying my hand at writing a distributed algorithm and then making some pretty graphs that measure the performance of the said algorithm.

-Included is the project report, which goes into more detail on the implementation and results of the clustering.
+Included is an informal project report, which goes into more detail on the implementation and results of the clustering.